rotosports/rotosport-core/contracts/tokenomics/generator/README.md

 ### `pending_token`

-Returns the amount of pending ASTRO and 3rd party token rewards that can be claimed by a user that staked a specific LP token.
+Returns the amount of pending ROTO and 3rd party token rewards that can be claimed by a user that staked a specific LP token.

 ```json
 {